fossasia/eventyay-talk/README.rst

 For a detailed overview of its capabilities, check out our feature list on our main site. ``eventyay-talk`` typically covers all the essential tasks required to curate submissions and content for a multi-track, multi-day conference.

-You can host eventyay-talk yourself, or use our public instance at `eventyay.com`_.
+You can host eventyay-talk yourself, or use our public instance at `eventyay.com`.

 |screenshots|

-``eventyay-talk``is highly customizable, allowing you to modify its appearance and behavior to suit your event's needs.
+``eventyay-talk`` is highly customizable, allowing you to modify its appearance and behavior to suit your event's needs.
 If the default settings don't meet your requirements, you can also create your own plugins for additional functionality.

 Project status
 -----------------

-`eventyay-talk` is under `active development`_ and used by `many events`_.
+`eventyay-talk` is under active development and used by many events.
 It supports everything required for talk submission, speaker communication, and scheduling.
 The project is based on pretalx.

 Contributing
 ---------------